This easy Salted Caramel Apple Dip appetizer recipe can be ready in about 5 minutes if you purchase the salted caramel sauce.

 1 t. fleur de sel salt

-Preheat oven to lowest setting.
+Preheat oven to the lowest setting.

 In a glass bowl, toss sliced apple wedges with fresh lemon juice to prevent browning.
 Set aside.

 To prepare the salted caramel sauce, warm the heavy cream in a small saucepan over low heat.
-(The goal is to slightly warm the cream because cold dairy product can curdle when added to hot liquids).
+(The goal is to slightly warm the cream because the cold dairy product can curdle when added to hot liquids).